Labelling Requirements for Fish and Fish Products

 The CFIA Fish List also provides a Taxonomic Serial Number (TSN) for each species, along with any associated hazards.
 Scientific names for fish species are verified with the Integrated Taxonomic Information System (ITIS).

 Anyone seeking an amendment (deletion or addition) to the CFIA Fish List may submit a request through the Ask CFIA website.
 Applications can be made in accordance with Section 5 of the Guidance on Determining the Common Names for Fish Sold or Processed in Canada.

 Generic Common Names

-Unless outlined in the Fish Inspection Regulations, the use of generic names such as "fish fillets" or "fish portions" is not permitted.
+Unless outlined in the Fish Inspection Regulations, the use of generic names such as "fish fillets" or "fish portions" is not recommended when the product contains a single fish species.
 A name of the species should be incorporated into the common name, for example "haddock fillets", "cod portions".

 Labelling of Pacific Salmon in Canada

 The name "Pacific Salmon" is not included as an acceptable common name in the CFIA Fish List due to the different market values of species of Pacific salmon.
 As described above, the common name must always include the name of the species, for example "chum salmon fillets" or "sockeye salmon portions".
 The statement "Pacific salmon" is permitted on the label only as additional information, but may not replace the common name.